 Appointment: Commission Chair

 Term Expires: February 2020

-Prior to her work in utility law, Carol served as Interim Deputy Commissioner of the Indiana Department of Workforce Development.
+Prior to her work in utility law, Chair Stephan served as interim deputy commissioner of the Indiana Department of Workforce Development.
 As a member of the agency’s leadership team, she supervised the workforce services staff and coordinated with statewide Regional Workforce Boards, partner agencies, and external organizations to administer federal and state funded workforce development programs through Indiana’s WorkOne system.

-Carol has also worked in the non-profit sector as Director of Special Projects for Goodwill Industries of Central Indiana.
-While at Goodwill, she led the pilot charter school project, TechWest, and assisted in the development of several workforce programs serving at-risk youth, unemployed, disabled, and immigrant populations.
+Chair Stephan has also worked in the nonprofit sector as director of special projects for Goodwill Industries of Central Indiana.
+While at Goodwill, she led the pilot charter school project, TechWest, and assisted in the development of several workforce programs serving at-risk youth unemployed, disabled, and immigrant populations.

-A native of Indianapolis, Carol earned her undergraduate degree in Comparative Literatures from Indiana University and her law degree from the Indiana University Robert H. McKinney School of Law.
-An avid volunteer, Carol recently served as a board member of Project Home Indy, a central Indiana non-profit that provides long-term residential and support services to homeless, pregnant, and parenting teen mothers and their children.
+A native of Indianapolis, Chair Stephan earned her undergraduate degree in comparative literatures from Indiana University and her juris doctor degree from the Indiana University Robert H. McKinney School of Law.